UBC-MDS/samplingsimulatorr/README.md

       - **Outputs**: returns a grid of sample distribution plots
   - `plot_sampling_dist` creates sampling distributions for different sample sizes.
-      - **Inputs** : population to sample from, the samples to plot, and a vector of the sample sizes
+      - **Inputs** : samples created by `draw_samples` function,
+        variable of interest, a vector of the sample sizes, and the number of replication for each sample size
-      - **Outputs**: returns a grid of sampling distribution plots
+      - **Outputs**: returns a list of sampling distribution plots
   - `stat_summary`: returns a summary of the statistical parameters of interest
       - **Inputs**: population, samples, parameter(s) of interest